 GA is free, too, developed by Google that helps you track traffic patterns and measure your site’s performance over time.
 It’s an invaluable tool for marketers, and anyone serious about making money online needs to get it ASAP.

-GA works by you inserting its code snippet into the HTML of your site; code snippet, which then works together with cookies people browsers save all the time to mine valuable data about your site’s visitors.
+GA works by inserting its code snippet into the HTML of your site; code snippet, which then works together with cookies people browsers, save all the time to mine valuable data about your site’s visitors.

 This can get complicated fast, so I’ll stop writing here.